Plan Your Visit to Toronto for the Game

 Near Toronto Stadium (BMO Field)

-Liberty Village and King West offer restaurants, patios and easy access to the stadium.
+Liberty Village offers restaurants, patios and easy access to the stadium.
+It is a short walk from hotel-rich neighbourhoods like artsy Queen West

 Downtown core